 Today, we begin our solemn observance of the season of Lent.
 The Ash Wednesday liturgy is much like that of Good Friday: stark and arresting in its directness.
 While the Sundays of Lent generally focus on the goodness of God rather than our personal penitence, it is clear from even one glance at today's liturgy that the theme is "Remember that you are dust, and to dust you shall return."
 The texts for the entire Mass until communion are very personal and focused on conversion.
-At communion we finally hear that one who "ponders the...Lord...will yield fruit in due season": a sort of focus to this liturgical season and the liturgy of the day.
+At communion we finally hear that one who "ponders the Lord...will yield fruit in due season"-a reminder of the purpose of mortification and sacrifice.
 A further sign that this is the season of penitence is the absence of instrumental music.
-An ancient tradition in the Church, this "fasting" from instruments during the season of Lent (except for accompanying choral music) is a way to focus our minds and hearts during the liturgy on the texts the Church presents to us for our continuing conversion.
-It has also given birth to some of the most gorgeous a cappella choral music in the repertoire.
-Today, we hear Byrd's Miserere mei, Deus, a setting of penitential Psalm 51.
-You will notice immediately that even Byrd submits to this penitential discipline.
-Although the texture (five voices) is rich, the voices move mostly together, putting a special emphasis on these once-a-year texts.
-It is also helpful to remember that Byrd's Gradualia (an all-Latin collection of Catholic music) were never actually "legal".
-By the date of their composition, the Catholic Mass was outlawed in England, and so this is a "protest piece", if you will, or better yet, a refusal to renounce the True Faith.
-Still, the most appropriate music for this day is unquestionably Gregorian chant.
-We present a number of true Gregorian settings today, including the entrance antiphon, communion antiphon, and a number of the antiphons and responsory for the imposition of ashes.
-We will also hear a number of "neo-Gregorian" settings that either use the original melody with an English text or are composed in the style of the originals.
-These adaptations share the same spirituality as the originals while presenting a vernacular text that is more immediately accessible.
+An ancient tradition in the Church, this "fasting" from instruments during the season of Lent (except for accompanimental purposes) is a way to focus our minds and hearts during the liturgy.
+Psalm 51 is unquestionably associated with Ash Wednesday, and today at 5:30 we hear a setting of it by Calvert Shenk, the former organist and choirmaster of this very Cathedral church.
+Contemporary in harmonic language but traditional in idiom, we are happy to remember Cal with the performance of his pieces.
+Beautiful polyphony or not, the most appropriate music for this day is unquestionably chant.
+The introit at both Masses (and the offertory at 5:30pm) is the authentic Gregorian antiphon, and the antiphons and responsory during the imposition of ashes are all contemporary compositions modeled on the Gregorian originals.
+These "neo-Gregorian" are adaptations share the same spirituality (and even chant mode and melody) as the originals while presenting a vernacular text that is more immediately accessible.
 This movement of chant composition has experienced a wonderful springtime in the past few years.
 We hope today's Mass will be a fitting and holy beginning to your observance of the season of Lent.